denten-books/plain-text/5-surface.md

 were difficult to operate, because typists had no means to visualize complex data structures on tape.
 Screens helped by representing document topography visually, restoring a sense of apparent space to otherwise opaque media.
-The contemporary "digital" document may resemble a page on the screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
+The contemporary "digital" document may resemble a page on screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
 Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.
 The simulation seems to follow the physics of paper and ink: one can turn pages, write in margins, and make bookmarks.
 But the underlying